Prayer at Midnight

 "When was that?"
 Addie asked.
 As they pinpointed the time, she said, "Oh, thank you!
 That was the time a typhoon struck Taipei, where our mission compound is.
 It broke the dam, and the river flooded.
 The river was only 200 yards from my house, and the water poured into the house.
 I had no way to get to higher ground--the water was about three feet high and rising too rapidly.
 I grabbed my Bible, opened the top part of my door and called, 'Save me, save me!'

-"A naval officer was on his way back to the naval base.
+"A naval officer gets up because he was on his way back to the naval base.
 Suddenly he had a strong impression to return to the mission.
 He hurried back and heard me calling.
 He quickly got a boat and rowed me to top of the hill."

-Thank You, Jesus, for those who respond to the Holy Spirit's promptings to pray.
+Thank You, Lord, for those who respond to the Holy Spirit's promptings to pray.